Healthy Science/ Is it Better to Eat Probiotic Foods or Take a Probiotic Supplement?

 • Although both probiotic foods and supplements can support overall health, there are distinct advantages to both

-• Whether foods or supplements are the better option for you likely depend on lifestyle factors
+• Whether foods or supplements are the better option for you likely depends on lifestyle factors

 Your gut is home to trillions of microbes

 Did you know that your gut is home to trillions of living microorganisms that play a critical role in your overall health?
 It’s true.
-These microbes make up roughly 1 to 3% of your body weight and help carry out digestive, metabolic, and immune functions when high in abundance and diversity.1 Unfortunately, common factors including stress, aging, poor diet, and environmental toxins can result in the loss of microbial abundance and diversity, leading to health conditions including GI disorders, metabolic syndrome, and skin issues.25
+These microbes make up roughly 1 to 3% of your body weight and help carry out digestive, metabolic, and immune functions when high in abundance and diversity.1 Unfortunately, common factors including stress, aging, poor diet, and environmental toxins can result in the loss of microbial abundance and diversity, leading to poor health.25

 Where do probiotics fit in all of this?
 According to the World Health Organization (WHO), probiotics are live microorganisms (mainly bacteria and yeasts) that can confer health benefits when consumed in adequate amounts.6 Studies show that probiotics can help:

-Because of these health benefits, probiotics are commonly referred to as “good” bacteria and considered important for optimal health.
+Because of these health benefits, probiotics are commonly referred to as “good” bacteria and are considered important for good health.
 So, what’s the best way to provide your gut with a regular infusion of these beneficial bacteria?
-In this article we will discuss whether it is better to get your probiotics from food, supplements, or a combination of both.
+In this article, we will discuss whether it is better to get your probiotics from food, supplements, or a combination of both.

 Three advantages of getting your probiotics through supplements